Safarir: History and profile

 Safarir was established in 1987 by Serge Boisvert deNevers and Sylvain Bolduc.
 It was published monthly in Quebec City from October 1987 until 2001, and thereafter in Montreal by Éditions Les Artistocrates.

 Notable writers and artists who contributed to Safarir included Éric Thériault; and Delaf and Dubuc, whose Les Nombrils was introduced in Safarir in 2004.
 The magazine ceased publication in July 2016.

-In 1997, Safarir was publish in English all around North America under the name NUTS.
+In 1997, Safarir was published in English all around North America under the name NUTS.